ricdikulous/immutable-unreal-game-lessons/lessons/02-install-the-immutable-sdk-into-unreal-engine/README.md

 - Confirmed that the plugin is loaded correctly within the Unreal Editor.

 ## Next Steps
 In the next lesson, we'll register the game on the Immutable Hub and set up the necessary details to log our players in.
-See you in the next video!

 [**Register the Game on the Immutable Hub**](../03-register-the-game-on-the-immutable-hub/README.md)